rust-lang/rfcs/text/3268-repr-scalable.md

 Existing SIMD types are tagged with a `repr(simd)` and contain an array or multiple fields to represent the size of the vector.
 Scalable vectors have a size known (and constant) at run-time, but unknown at compile time.
-For this we propose a new kind of exotic type, denoted by an additional `repr()`, and based on a ZST.
+For this we propose a new kind of exotic type, denoted by an additional `repr()`.
 This additional representation, `scalable`, accepts an integer to determine the number of elements per granule.
 See the definitions in [the reference-level explanation](#reference-level-explanation) for more information.